LSSTDESC/descqa/README.md

 # DESCQA

+This repository contains the DESCQA simulation validation framework derived from FlashTest/FlashTestView.
+It will be used initially to do automated testing of simulated galaxy catalogs but may also expand later to encompass other types of simulation validation.

 **The master branch now hosts DESCQA2 (which is still under development).
 If you are looking for DESCQA1, go to [v1 branch](https://github.com/LSSTDESC/descqa/tree/v1)**

-Starting from DESCQA2, the access of catalogs (including the readers) are moved to [GCRCatalogs](https://github.com/LSSTDESC/gcr-catalogs)
+**Starting from DESCQA2, the configurations and readers of catalogs are separated from DESCQA and are now hosted in [GCRCatalogs](https://github.com/LSSTDESC/gcr-catalogs).**

-This repository contains the descqa simulation validation framework derived from FlashTest/FlashTestView.
-It will be used initially to do automated testing of simulated galaxy catalogs but may also expand later to encompass other types of simulation validation.

 ## Instruction for DESCQA developers

-_Note: Do Steps 1 through 6 under one of your own directory on a NERSC machine.
-Do **not** go to the main descqa directory (unless you made changes to the web interface, in which case, see Step 7)._
+_Note: You can do Steps 1 through 6 under one of your own directory on a NERSC machine._

 ### Step 1: Clone or pull the git repo